 Laura Cannell’s Modern Ritual is ancient, modern, experimental, real, fictional, personal, folkloric.
 Her evolving series has become a unique platform for premiering works that sit outside the contemporary mainstream.

-This, the thirteenth Modern Ritual, will interact with our year-long nature unwrapped theme for 2020, with works and installations evoking real and fictional landscapes, as well as the inextricable link between human ritual and environmental threat.
+With works and installations, the thirteenth Modern Ritual evokes real and fictional landscapes, as well as the inextricable link between human ritual and environmental threat.

 Laura is excited to present an incredible line up including artists from the UK and the US, presenting premieres of brand new and highly-anticipated collaborations.